-With 14 million vehicles sold in the United States in 2020, the health of the tire market is critical to the fleet transportation economy.
-The value of the replacement tire market alone was $43 billion USD in 2019.
+With 15.5 million vehicles sold in the United States in 2023, the health of the tire market is critical to the fleet transportation economy.
+The value of the replacement tire market alone was over $57 billion USD in 2023.

 Tires are one of the largest expenses for fleets today, and the trend seems to be rising across the globe.
 According to Tire Business, increases in operational and supply chains, transportation, labor, and raw materials are all contributing to these market conditions.

-Tire costs have risen by 10 to 15 percent or more over the past year.
-Everything from a global pandemic to inflation has led to these steadily rising prices, and with the Russian-Ukrainian conflict, the cost of crude oil – the key ingredient in tire production – has risen dramatically.
+Tire costs have risen by 30% or more over the past year.
+Everything from a global pandemic to inflation has led to these steadily rising prices, and with escalating tensions in the Middle East, the cost of crude oil – the key ingredient in tire production – has risen dramatically.

 Take control of your fleet tire stock with these six important steps